 The West End-Coal Harbour Community Policing Centre is managed by volunteers under the direction of two full time employees.
 A Board of Directors governs the operations and the Vancouver Police Department assigns a Police Constable who assists with the programming within the catchment area.
 This Constable is called the Neighbourhood Police Officer or NPO.

-The WECHCPC currently has over 170 volunteers from all over the lower mainland who are interested in making a difference in a community that matters to them.
+The WECHCPC currently has volunteers from all over the lower mainland who are interested in making a difference in a community that matters to them.
 Applicants to Law Enforcement and First Responder departments find volunteering a great asset to their future career choice.
 If you have a few hours a month to spare and are interested in making a difference, please visit the Volunteer section for more information about the volunteering criteria.

 - Executive Director: Aleya Trott